ELL Strategies for Success

 • ELLs' background knowledge varies greatly from one student to another.

-• ELLs' background knowledge will likely differ from students who were raised in U.S. (and that students' background knowledge will vary by U.S. regions too!)
+• ELLs' background knowledge will likely differ from students who were raised in U.S., and that students' background knowledge will vary by U.S. regions too.
+(For example, not all students live in climates where it snows in the winter.)

 By getting individual student input, you will have a better idea of what students know about a topic.
 Then you can look for ways to connect the content to things that are familiar, students' experiences, and their funds of knowledge.